alberto-lazari/masters-thesis/chapters/related-work.typ

 leading to a lack of differentiation between the host and the virtualized apps.

-Since the UID is a key element used by the system to enforce security policies and isolate apps, this shared UID introduces several vulnerabilities.
+Since the UID is a key element used by the system to enforce security policies and isolate apps, sharing it introduces several vulnerabilities.
 A significant risk is that plugin apps gain access to the internal storage of the entire container app, potentially allowing them to read sensitive data from other plugin apps, or even inject malicious code by tampering with the internal files of these apps.

-This issue is not addressed in this thesis, as the VirtualApp framework already includes mechanisms to mitigate these risks.
+This last issue is not addressed in this thesis, as the VirtualApp framework already includes mechanisms to mitigate these risks.
-However, the consistency and effectiveness of these mechanisms should be verified.
+However, their consistency and effectiveness should be verified.

 === Privilege Escalation
 Another major security concern comes from the shared UID,